zowe/docs-site/docs/user-guide/configure-xmem-server.md

 #### Configuring using `zwe init apfauth`

 If you are using the `zwe init` command to configure your z/OS system, the step `zwe init apfauth` can be used to generate the `SETPROG` commands and execute them directly.
-This takes the input parameters `zowe.setup.mvs.authLoadLib` for the `SZWEAUTH` PDS location, and `zowe.setup.mvs.authPluginLib` for the location of the PDS that is used to contain plugins for the cross memory server.
-For more information on `zwe init apfauth` see, [APF Authorize Load Libraries](apf-authorize-load-library.md).
+The generation of `SETPROG` commands and their execution takes the input parameters `zowe.setup.mvs.authLoadLib` for the `SZWEAUTH` PDS location, and `zowe.setup.mvs.authPluginLib` for the location of the PDS that is used to contain plugins for the cross memory server.
+For more information on `zwe init apfauth` see, [Performing APF Authorization of load libraries](apf-authorize-load-library).

 #### Making APF auth be part of the IPL